Interests

 Shotokan Karate

-I was introduced to karate by a friend from my engineering class in 1988 and have maintained a regular practice over the years.
+I was introduced to karate by a friend in my engineering class in 1988 and have maintained a regular practice over the years.
 I trained at Ottawa JKA dojo for many years under the guidance of Sensei Seiki, one of the most talented and respected teachers in Canada, and was awarded a black belt (Shodan) by the Japan Karate Association in 1996.
-I have also practised karate in Dublin, Ireland and in Vancouver.
+I have also practised karate in Dublin, Ireland and have both trained and taught at the Coal Harbour Karate Club in Vancouver.
+I’m currently an active member of North Vancouver Shidokan.

 Travel

 I’ve always believed that travel is one of the best educations that money can buy.
-I believe that each culture has something unique to offer and I feel fortunate to have had many opportunities to travel near and far over the years.
-My adventures have taken me to Northern India, Turkey, many countries in West Europe and to many destinations in Canada, the United States and Central America.
-Most recently my wife Christa and I spent some time in Mexico and Maui and we have many more destinations on our wish list.
+Each culture has something unique to offer and I feel fortunate to have had many opportunities to travel near and far over the years.
+My adventures have taken me to Northern India, Turkey, many countries in Europe, Africa (Kenya and Tanzania), and numerous destinations in Canada, the United States, and Central America.